davecheney/autobench/README.md

     hg id work/go.tip

 in the suffix of your file (follow the examples) so we can trace which revision this benchmark was taken from.
+If you want to include commentry in your benchmark, comments should start with a #.

 licence
 -------